cweitz621/hs-sa-tech-assessment-submission/README.md

 - AI models need clear instructions about output format (JSON structure)
 - Context matters - providing comprehensive customer data leads to better insights
 - AI can effectively bridge the gap between data analysis and actionable recommendations
+- **AI for Documentation**: Using Gemini to generate Mermaid diagram code demonstrated how AI can accelerate documentation tasks, helping structure complex relationships and generate visual representations of system architecture

 **Challenges:**
 - **Model Availability**: Initially tried `gemini-2.0-flash-exp` which wasn't available on free tier, had to switch to `gemini-1.5-flash` initially